yantzan/PaperSubmissionSources/ASC Test Functions/Readme.txt

-This respositor shares the test instances and mathematical derivitives for piezoelectric admittance based damage identification for paper submission to ASC (Applied Soft Computing)
+This respositor shares
+1) the test instances for algorithm evaluations and,
+2) mathematical deriviations for piezoelectric admittance based damage identification for paper submission to ASC (Applied Soft Computing)